Wall Street Breakfast: Futures Push Up As Virus Fears Ease

 Airline relief deal nears the finish line

 Airline industry officials expect all major airlines to accept the terms for grants, with some announcements expected as early as today.
 The government has set identical terms for industry players and says it won't negotiate individually with airline managements.
 Those terms include a requirement that 30% of the funds allotted to each airline be repaid and the issuance of warrants with prices already locked in.
 The Treasury Department is not demanding compensation from small carriers receiving $100M or less in payroll support.
-If the $25B in grants is allotted as expected, the government could end up owning about 3.0% of American Airlines (NASDAQ:AAL), 2.3% of United Airlines (NASDAQ:UAL), 1.3% of JetBlue (NASDAQ:JBLU), 1% of Delta Air Lines (NYSE:DAL) and 0.6% of Southwest Airlines (NYSE:LUV).
+If the $25B in grants is allotted as expected, the government could end up owning about 3.0% of American Airlines (AAL), 2.3% of United Airlines (UAL), 1.3% of JetBlue (JBLU), 1% of Delta Air Lines (DAL) and 0.6% of Southwest Airlines (LUV).

 Tesla pursues rent reductions amid pandemic

-Facing the need for cost savings amid the global pandemic, Tesla (NASDAQ:TSLA) is approaching landlords in search of reduced rent, the WSJ reports.
+Facing the need for cost savings amid the global pandemic, Tesla (TSLA) is approaching landlords in search of reduced rent, the WSJ reports.
 "As a result of the increasing restrictions on our ability to conduct business, we would like to inform you that we will be reducing our monthly rent obligations effective immediately," reads one email the company sent.
 The news follows last week's announcement that Tesla would slash pay and furlough employees who couldn't work from home.

 Go deeper: Look at Tesla’s balance sheet.